sepal-contrib/bfast-explorer/md/tutorial.md

 ![md](./images/tutorial-01.jpg)

-If we wish, we can also use the *search field* located on the top of the toolbar to search for a location.
-Then, the map automatically zooms to the desired location, similar to how Google Maps works.
-In the example, we searched for `unicamp campinas`, which is the University of Campinas.
+If we wish to navigate to a specific location, we can use the *coordinate entry field* located at the top of the toolbar.
+This field accepts geographic coordinates in the format "longitude, latitude" (e.g., "-47.06,-22.82").
+After entering the coordinates and clicking the search button, the map automatically zooms to the specified location.

 ![md](./images/tutorial-02.jpg)